The following is a draft only. The final version will be ready the first day of class, in May.

 Here's a chart that gets at some key moments in the history of human communication technology.
 What would you add to this chart?
 What did Carr include and what did he leave out?
 Why?

-You can come up with whatever argument you want, or you can come up with an argument on 1) the relation of the opening credits to the first episode, 2) the ups and downs of Don and Peggy, 3) the depiction of marginalized characters, 4) feminist challenges, 5) the way the director makes us aware of the historical situation in 1960, 6) the way space or setting determines or reflects the predicament of a character or the complexity of an issue.
+You can come up with whatever argument you want, or you can come up with an argument on 1) the relation of the opening credits to the first episode, 2) the way space or setting determines or reflects the predicament of a character or the complexity of an issue, 3) feminism, 4) the way the director makes us aware of the historical situation in 1960.

-1. Work hard on your outline.
-The outline is a requirement of this essay, yet it should also help you see the structure of your argument — that is, how your thesis statement is connected to your topic sentences.
+The outline is a requirement of this essay, yet it should also help you see the structure of your argument — especially how your thesis statement is connected to your topic sentences.

 - Make arguments that aren’t summaries or observations.